Stay up to date on our entrepreneurs, events, research and more. Read our August newsletter here.

 Company: Victory Farms

 Description: Victory Farms is the fastest growing fish farm in Sub-Saharan Africa and the largest fish farm in East Africa, producing fresh and healthy protein for thousands across Kenya.
 The company uses cutting edge technology to farm tilapia in Lake Victoria at scale to deliver fresh fish throughout Western Kenya and Nairobi.
 The product is mainly sold via a network of ~2,000 market women that sell to end customers.
-Founded in 2015, the company has raised just under $15M and has turned EBITDA positive surpassing 10,000 metric tons of annual capacity in 2019.
-The company is now in the process of raising a $30M Series B to finance the building of new aquaculture infrastructure, a solar energy grid, and research to boost tilapia survival rate to >90%.
+Founded in 2015, the company achieved a production capacity of 10,000 MT in 2019.
+They are currently raising a Series B round to finance building of new aquaculture infrastructure, a solar energy grid and research to boost tilapia survival rate to >90%

 Entrepreneur: Laura Urquizu